-On Wednesday, 6th December @ 11am – 12, DART will be welcoming Dr Racel Carey, UCL London to present research from UCL Centre for Behaviour Change.
-The focus will be on using the Behaviour Change Wheel as a framework for intervention design, as well as discussing the ‘real-world’ applications of this approach.
-If you wish to attend please register your attendance on Eventbrite, places are limited.
+On Wednesday, 6th December we welcomed Dr Racel Carey, UCL London to present research from UCL Centre for Behaviour Change.
+The focus was on using the Behaviour Change Wheel as a framework for intervention design, as well as discussing the ‘real-world’ applications of this approach.

 Title: The Behaviour Change Wheel: a framework for intervention design with ‘real-world’ applications.